 - Continued on until I got the code I needed to enter in the Move To iOS app on the android phone.
 Before entering the code I went to the available WiFi connections on the android and chose the temp WiFi created by the iPhone.
 You can identify it by the name.
 It will appear with iOS in the begging.

 - Join the “iOS ****” network” and you will be prompted to enter a password.
 The password is the SSID, so iOS (what ever).
+So if the SSID is iOS1234 then the password will be iOS1234.
 Make sure to spell it exactly as it appears.

 - Once that’s done go back to the Move To iOS app and you will notice at the top right corner of the phone a message.
 It will say something like – WiFi connection doesn’t have internet or something similar.